co-cddo/open-standards/docs/index.md

 ---
 layout: post
-title: Welcome to the Standards Hub - post layout
+title: "Welcome to the Standards Hub - quoted"
 permalink: /
 ---

+Using quotes?

 ## Welcome to GitHub Pages